evle/rainbow-ssr/README.md

 Then open http://localhost:4000/ to see your app.
 When you’re ready to deploy to production, create a minified bundle with npm run build.

-**Importatn**: don't use it in production environment, Rainbow SSR is not reliable and stable, some known issues not fixed yet and I'm working on it.
+**Important!!!**: don't use it in production environment, Rainbow SSR is not reliable and stable, some known issues not fixed yet and I'm working on it.

 ## Why Rainbow